KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/index.md

 learn:
 - "How to preparing Standard Curves for determining Free Sulfhydryl (SH) Concentration"
 - "How to preparing Standard Curves for determining Soluble Protein Concentration"
-- "How to preparing lentil extract"
+- "How to preparing Lentil Extract"
 - "How to determining Free Sulfhydryl (SH) Concentration"

 data-description: "Lentil"